-Today (4 March 2021), the UK Government has confirmed that the Graduate route will open for applications on 1 July 2021.
-This will allow the UK to retain the brightest and the best international students to contribute to society and the economy post-study.
+The Graduate route will allow the UK to retain the brightest and the best international students to contribute to society and the economy post-study.

 - The Graduate route will be available to international students who have completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance, and who have valid Tier 4 or Student permission at the time of application.